Axway/open-banking-docs/content/en/docs/Validation/postman.md

 1. Select Step 0 and click _Send_.
 Make sure you get a "200 OK" return code.
 This step is required only once by environment.
 This will set a global variable that is useful for next steps.
 ![payment-api-postman-step0](/Images/payment-api-postman-step0.png)

 2. Select Step 1 and mouse-over on the `{{client-id}}` variable in the request body to make sure the current value is correct.
-If not, change it from the environement details (Use the _Eye_ icon on th top left corner and _Edit_ button).
+If not, change it from the environment details (Use the _Eye_ icon on th top left corner and _Edit_ button).

 3. Click _Send_ to get Client Credentials Grant for payments.
 Make sure you get a "200 OK" return code and the response body includes an _access\_token_.
 ![payment-api-postman-step1](/Images/payment-api-postman-step1.png)